 Symptoms to watch for include:

-A06: We currently have tests for high risk patients and are working diligently to obtain more.
+A06: We currently have tests for symptomatic patients and are working diligently to obtain more rapid reliable testing.
 We will be following current CDC guidelines for testing and are prioritizing patients with fever or signs of lower respiratory illness (cough or shortness of breath).
-Providers will consider such things as severity of the illness, age, and chronic medical conditions, along with travel history and potential exposure to someone diagnosed with COVID-19.

 Social distancing is one of the most effective means of limiting and preventing the spread of COVID-19.
 There are about 6,000 hospitals in the United States and at any given time, 2/3s of the beds are full from patients involved in motor vehicle accidents, some who have had a heart attack and stroke, and other serious medical conditions.
 Social distancing will help lessen the spread of the virus so that our medical treatment facilities will have the capacity to care for those with the aforementioned health complications and severe cases of Coronavirus.

 Q07: I'm 65 years old.
 Should I stay away from crowded places?